OneSignalDevelopers/onesignal-android-sample/README.md

   <hr />
 </div>

-# OneSignal [**XYZ SDK**] Sample
+# OneSignal Android Sample

 OneSignal makes engaging customers simple and is the fastest, most reliable service to send push notifications, in-app messages, SMS, and emails.

-This project demonstrates sending push notifications using [**OneSignal XYZ SDK**].
+This project demonstrates sending push notifications using **OneSignal Android SDK**.
 You can use this project as a boilerplate or reference to start your project.

 ## 🚦 Getting started

-Thi s project assumes that you already have a OneSignal app created with push notifications setup.
+This project assumes that you already have a OneSignal app created with push notifications setup.
 If you don't yet have a OneSignal app, [create one](https://documentation.onesignal.com/docs/apps-organizations#create-an-app) first, then follow the steps below to integrate the OneSignal SDK into your [Android](https://documentation.onesignal.com/docs/android-sdk-setup) or [iOS](https://documentation.onesignal.com/docs/ios-sdk-setup) app.

 ```md
 1. Step 1